phauer/comment-sidecar/README.md

 - `src/comment-sidecar.php`: The backend service.
 The frontend retrieves and sends comment to this php file.
 The service stores the comments in a MySQL database and sends E-Mail notifications.
 - `src/comment-sidecar.js`: This script is embedded in your site.
 It displays the comments retrieved from the backend and provides a from to submit new comments.
-- `src/comment-sidecar.css` provide some basic styling.
+- `src/comment-sidecar-basic.css` provide some basic styling.
 Optional.

 ## Installation Steps

 Create a MySQL database and note the credentials.

 Create the required table and the index.
-Therefore, execute the SQL statements in  [`test/create-comments-table.sql`](https://github.com/phauer/comment-sidecar/blob/master/test/create-comments-table.sql)
+Therefore, execute the SQL statements in  [`sql/create-comments-table.sql`](https://github.com/phauer/comment-sidecar/blob/master/sql/create-comments-table.sql)

-Copy `src/comment-sidecar.php`, `src/comment-sidecar.js` to your webspace.
+Copy `src/comment-sidecar.php` and `src/comment-sidecar.js` to your webspace.
 You can put it wherever you like.
 Just remember the path.
+The following example assumes that you put both files in the root directory `/`.

 Open `comment-sidecar.php` and configure your E-Mail and the database connection: